35 Important Digital Marketing Statistics to Keep in Mind This 2021

 - Social media and watching video content are the two most popular online activities.

-According to Smart Insights, engaging on social media and watching videos online are two of the most common activities for individuals who use the Internet.
+According to Smart Insights, engaging on social networks and watching videos online are two of the most common activities for individuals who use the Internet.

-And did you know that users watch over 500 million hours of videos on a daily basis?
+And did you know that social media users watch over 500 million hours of videos on a daily basis using their mobile phones?
 As a matter of fact, a recent study showed that 85% of consumers are more likely to purchase a product after watching a video about it.
 So it’s not surprising that YouTube is hailed as the second most popular search engine next to Google.
 And it is also the most used video platform with more than a billion users now.

-This is great news for those who want to advertise online.
+This social media statistic is great news for those who want to advertise online.
 By incorporating social media ads and video ad content into your online advertising strategy, you can reach a larger audience, getting more out of your ad budget.

 - Worldwide digital ad spend is predicted to reach over $375 billion by 2021.

-This is also a clear indication that if you want to remain competitive, you’ll need to start advertising online as well.
+This marketing stat is also a clear indication that if you want to remain competitive, you’ll need to start advertising online as well.
 With digital marketing statistics like this, there’s a good chance that your competitors are already making it a priority.
+So whether you’re a B2C or B2B marketer, surely you wouldn’t want to get left behind.

 - On average, 46% of users act after viewing a video ad.